What is a Parish Disability Advocate?

 - Example: Our parish desires the active participation of all members of our faith community.
 If you or your family member could benefit from an accommodation to facilitate your participation, please contact [Insert name of Parish Access Contact].
 We are eager to assist you or your family member in any way that we can.
 [Email, Phone number]

-- A Parish Access Forum invites parishioners to request accommodations that could offer them or their loved ones the ability to fully participate in the life of the parish.
+- Invite parishioners to request accommodations that could offer them or their loved ones the ability to fully participate in the life of the parish.

-- Create an online and paper survey that people can fill out who may not be able to attend the forum.
+- Create an online and paper survey that people can fill out and include questions about accommodations on parish registration forms.

 Catechetical Registration Forms